Ahkam: Emergency conditions

 Religious precepts may be relaxed under certain extraordinary conditions.
 For example, although Muslims are required to fast during Ramadan, it is recommended for an ill man to break his fast if fasting will worsen his illness.

 Fatwa

-It is similar to but differs from a fatwa.
+Ahkam are similar to, but not the same as, a fatwa, which is a legal opinion or ruling issued by a qualified Islamic scholar (mufti) in response to a specific question or issue posed by an individual or community.
+Fatwas are based on the scholar's interpretation of Islamic sources and jurisprudential principles.